akeeb2002/Flashcards/README.md

 - [x] User should see a slide animation when going to the next flashcard
 - [x] User should see a slide animation when going to the previous flashcard
 - [x] Push code to GitHub
-## Optional
-- [ ] User should see a nicer flaschard with rounded corners, shadows, and animating when showing the first time
-- [ ] User should see all views properly layout when using the app on a phone of different sizes
-- [ ] Correct answer in multiple choice should be random